-While I still love my other Paleo brownie recipe, that recipe is more cake-like, and these are dense, rich, and fudgy – my favorite!
-I can already tell that this is going to become my go-to recipe for a quick and easy dessert and to serve to guests or take to parties 🙂
+While I still love my other Paleo brownies, that recipe is more cake-like, and these are dense, rich, and fudgy – my favorite!
+This is my new go-to recipe for a quick and easy dessert and to serve to guests or take to parties.
+They get rave reviews even from my non-gluten free friends 🙂

 - 4 Tbsp.
 Refined Coconut Oil